microsoft/azurelinux-tutorials/build-in-container/README.md

 --help  shows help on usage <br /> <br />

 - Place specs to build under SPECS/  <br />
-- The output from the build will be available under out/ (RPMS, SRPMS and images)  <br />
+- The output from the build will be available under out/ (RPMS and SRPMS)  <br />
 - Logs are published under logs/  <br />

 ## Details on what goes on inside the container: